 Look at any newspaper.
 Read entertainment options.
 Walk through any major city… People are thrown into categories based on phony racial characteristics.

 The truth is, we all came out of Africa, all of us, no exceptions.
 All skin color tells us is how close to the Equator our ancestors lived.

 Still, we have “black comedians” and “white voters” and all kinds of other human descriptions.
-They all start with color, which we know or should know means nothing.
+They all start with color, which we know or should know means next to nothing.

-We’ve built into our cultures categories into where we wedge blacks, whites, Asians and Hispanics.
+We’ve built into our cultures categories into which we wedge blacks, whites, Asians and Hispanics.
 But many “whites” are darker than many “blacks,” and Hispanics are so all over the place.

 Racism is endemic

 Our government embraces racism just as our mass media does.
 Census question have racial identity baked in.